Having A Sore Upper Back Normal From Squatting Heavy?

 Take my training experience with a grain of salt.

-I have been training for over six years consistently and had my fair share of injuries.
+I have been training for over eight years consistently and had my fair share of injuries.

 And I guarantee you that every time I trained through pain, it never worked out well.